Ornithologists on my way

 Flemming was killed in a traffic accident August 1984.

-Ringing team at Lake Brabrand, from left Flemming, Jörn Eskildsen, Erling ‘Pablo’ Sørensen, and myself.
+Ringing team at Lake Brabrand, c.
+1970, from left Flemming, Jörn Eskildsen, Erling ‘Pablo’ Sørensen, and myself.
 (Drawing copyright © by Jens Gregersen)

 Ringing team in Nature Reserve Vorsø, June 1979, from left David Boertmann, Jens Gregersen, Jens Tang Christensen (presented below), myself, and Flemming.
 (Photo copyright © by Lars Abrahamsen)